GouravSingh2580/haxplore-2.0-submissions/README.md

 ### 🔶 Intro

-D-talk is basically a domain - specific talk platform that helps users get solution for domain - specific doubts exclusively for developers / programmers.
-Accommodation Platform involving username & Domain Section to help user redirect to respective Domain Chat Room.
-In Every Chat Room , you'll get moderator ( Domain Expert ) , who'll take care of any of your queries and will be assigned to solve Domain - Specific Doubts.
+D-talk is a domain-specific talk platform that helps users get solutions for domain-specific doubts exclusively for developers/programmers.
+Accommodation Platform involving username & Domain Section to help users redirect to respective Domain Chat Room.
+In Every Chat Room, you'll get a moderator ( Domain Expert ), who'll take care of any of your queries and will be assigned to solve Domain-Specific Doubts.

 ### 🔶 Why We Made This Platform

-The Foundation of this Platform holds one basic Principle and that is to help developers / programmers by giving them access to Specific Domain Private Chat Rooms.
-Chat Rooms to help them overcome obstacles of their programming journey no matter they're on any ( beginner , intermediate or advanced ) level.
+The Foundation of this Platform holds one basic Principle and that is to help developers/programmers by giving them access to Specific Domain Private Chat Rooms.
+Chat Rooms to help them overcome obstacles of their programming journey no matter they're on any ( beginner, intermediate or advanced ) level.

-Web Developers / Programmers Come up with Numerous Problems Daily , Not even Big platforms like Discord , Twitter etc helps in providing solution efficiently because they lack Specific Domain Division , that's why we're developing D-Talk so, that people can avoid those things and get on with personalised Domain Chat Rooms and Get their doubts solved without facing fear of getting avoid by crowd or nitwit doubts.
+Web Developers / Programmers Come up with Numerous Problems Daily, Not even Big platforms like Discord, Twitter, etc help in providing solution efficiently because they lack Specific Domain Division, that's why we're developing D-Talk so, that people can avoid those things and get on with personalized Domain Chat Rooms and Get their doubts solved without facing a fear of getting avoid by crowd or nitwit doubts.

 ### 🔶 How This Platform is HelpFul

 This Web App is available for everyone.
 In general, people face problems like getting their doubt ignored/missed in-crowd, Fear of not asking Silly doubts cause of big platform, etc but by giving them access to Particular Domain Chat Rooms and Handler to help them in their doubts, we can reduce their problems to a minimum and will lead to maintaining healthy community Forward.
-In Addition, they'll acquire a fully anonymous identity to keep their privacy intact.
+Also, they'll acquire a fully anonymous identity to keep their privacy intact.

 ### 🔶 Vision For The Future

-🍀 Following are development plans we're gonna implement in Future ;
+🍀 Following are development plans we're gonna implement in the future ;

 🔷 Add Moderators Account